tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the identity operation and thus provides no security.
 This cipher MUST ONLY be used with the initial TLS_NULL_WITH_NULL_NULL cipher suite.

+### Record Padding

+The application_data_padded record type allows padding to be specified to inflate the size of the encrypted record.

+When generating a TLSCiphertext record for the application_data_padded record types, implementations SHOULD set the padding octets to all zeros before encrypting.
+In particular, implementations MUST NOT encrypt uninitialized memory.

+The padding sent will be authenticated by the record protection mechanism but receiving peers MUST NOT try to validate the padding data against any particular algorithm.
+This is to prevent timing attacks that may be able to distinguish amount of padding present.

+The presence of padding does not adjust the record size limitations, except to decrease the maximum size of the cleartext content from 2^14 to 2^14 - 2 (because of the additional two octets used to specify the padding length.)

+Implementations MUST accept application_data_padded records, and MAY send them.
+Implementations MAY send application_data_padded records containing only padding and no underlying data.
+The length of the padding field in an application_data_padded record MAY be zero, in which case the cleartext is padded only by the two octets used to specify the length of the padding.

+If the length of the padding claims to be larger than size of the decrypted segment, the receiving peer MUST treat the entire segment as padding and ignore its contents.

+Selecting a padding policy that suggests when and how much to pad is outside the scope of this specification.
+Later documents may define padding selection algorithms, or define a padding policy request mechanism through TLS extensions or some other means.

+Throughout the document, when the application_data records are mentioned, they are interchangable with application_data_padded records unless otherwise specified.

 #  The TLS Handshaking Protocols